sebnitu/vrembem/docs/_packages/drawer.md

 ## data-drawer-focus

 If a drawer has the attribute `tabindex="-1"`, it will be given focus when it's opened.
-If focus on a specific element inside a drawer is prefered, give it the `data-drawer-focus` attribute.
+If focus on a specific element inside a drawer is preferred, give it the `data-drawer-focus` attribute.
 The focus in either case is returned to the trigger element once the drawer is closed.
 Focus handling can be disabled using the `{ focus: false }` setting.

 {% include demo_open.html class_grid="grid_break" %}
 <div class="drawer__wrapper border radius">